acatl/jquery.module/README.md

 }
 ```
 ### Multiple instances
-Multiple instances of a module are not allowed.
-If `selector.module()` was to get called multiple times on the same selector the plugin will throw an error.
+Multiple instances of a module are not allowed by default.
+If the same `module class` is called multiple times on the same element, it will just ignore the duplicates.
-To fail silently you may add a flag in the options object:
+Unless this behaviour is wanted then enable the flag `multiple' set to true;

 ```js
 $(function() {
     $(".module-me").module({multiple: true});